JZHANG4362/Additive-Effect-Assisted-Learning/README.md

 The codes are stored in the folder `simulations/Step1_Testing`

-- Run `runTests.sh' to obtain experiment results.
+- Run `runTests.sh` to obtain experiment results.

-- Run `graphsH0.ipynb' to generate Q-Q plots.
+- Run `graphsH0.ipynb` to generate Q-Q plots.

-- Run `tableH0_rejectionrates.ipynb' to generate a table of rejection rates under H0.
+- Run `tableH0_rejectionrates.ipynb` to generate a table of rejection rates under H0.

-- Run `graphsH1.ipynb' to plot rejection rates under H1. (`graphsH1_logistic_maintext_test.ipynb' for logistic rejection)
+- Run `graphsH1.ipynb` to plot rejection rates under H1. (`graphsH1_logistic_maintext_test.ipynb` for logistic rejection)

 ## Sections 18.1 and 18.2 (S2 training) of the Supplement: